Progress report for FNC23-1359

 Research

+The pollen was carefully separated from the dried anthers using an organza jewelers’ bag and petri dish helped to make very efficient use of the small quantity of pollen we had.
 I carefully inspected each bloom that had been bagged the night before to determine which ones had opened and become receptive to pollen.
 These flowers were then unbagged, stripped of petals, and dipped carefully into the petri dish of pollen.
 The pollen quickly adhered to the tacky surface of the stigma.
 Blooms were then promptly re-bagged.
 By dipping the stigmas directly into the petri dish (and skipping the paint brush method of pollen application), I was able to get many, many crosses from a small quantity of pollen.
 Each cross was tagged with flagging tape and labeled to document the donor pollen parent.
 In total, we conducted upwards of 180 controlled crosses amongst the 3 participating farms this past spring.
+But alas, we were to be (mildly) disappointed.
+When we returned to these pollinated fruits in the fall, we discovered that most of them were devoid of seeds!

+The genetic basis of our project is solid, but the logistics of creating the cross have been challenging.
+This is why we’ve adjusted our approach.
 My observation is that more and more people are seeking to grow persimmons throughout North America, and it’s exciting to be working with the crop.
 The press is talking about persimmons, and lively discussion about this wonderful fruit continues across online platforms and elsewhere.
 I am thankful for the support of people at NAFEX and abroad as we pursue this worthwhile project.
-Persimmons are a miracle of Creation, and we are blessed to be involved with the future of this fruit.
+Persimmons are a miracle of Creation, and we are privileged to be involved with the future of this fruit.

 Educational & Outreach Activities